 In the late 1970's the idea came up to connect different networks with each other in order to enhance the communication between universities and research facilities.
 The purpose of this connection was two-folded: (1) simple exchange of knowledge using file sharing and (2) using computational capacity of computer centers worldwide.
 Over the decades more and more devices and technology became affordable for everyone and is gaining more and more importance in today's society.
 This resulted in a paradigm change from the Internet to the Internet of Things (IoT).
 Common technologies and network approaches are still used and need to undergo modifications and extension to address new communication requirements and patterns.
 Due to this development and the resulting growing information traffic, privacy has emerged in society as a major concern in order to ensure liberty and creativity.
 The ability to control the information disclosure determines the root cause for an establishment of support of different levels of security, privacy and trust support.
 Therefore, new developed solutions need to be flexible and adjustable to stakeholders' individual settings and should be reusable if some items of the setting change.

-Current statistics show that each of us has around 6-8 devices that are able to join the IoT.
+Current statistics show that each of us has a minimum of 6-8 devices (e.g., access cards, credit/bank cards, smartphone, and smartwatch) that are able to join the IoT.
 Depending on the resources, technology, and settings devices communicate in different ways, in different time frames, and with different security support.
 Due the development of digitalization, automatization and continuous connectivity communication, interaction with systems and handling of data becomes more complex.
 Thus, any designed workflow and process has to investigate the following communication patterns:

 Hence, concepts, technologies, security schemes and applications of trust are essential for IoT services and have been addressed during the past years and will be further improved.